OtenMoten/Algorithms_Sorting/README.md

 # Algorithms_Sorting
-This my library of sorting-algorithms I write by myself.
+This project is a big library which contains a lot of sorting-algorithms.